FaceCloak: Learning to Protect Face Templates: INTRODUCTION

 \item \textsc{FaceCloak} satisfies all three criteria for a biometric template protection scheme: provably retains \textit{biometric matching}, exhibits strong \textit{irreversibility}, and enforces \textit{unlinkability}.
 We demonstrate the properties by evaluating on two datasets (LFW and CFP), and two face template extraction methods (ArcFace and FaceNet512).

 \item Our method is generalizable to novel feature extraction schemes.
 For validation, we propose ArcFace-OPL (ArcFace finetuned with Orthogonal Projection Loss) for improving disruptor creation and test \textsc{FaceCloak} for robustness.
-We also demonstrate that our protected templates provide user privacy by suppressing sensitive demographic attributes, such as, gender. \end{enumerate}
+We further demonstrate that our template protection scheme can inherently suppress sensitive demographic attributes, such as, gender. \end{enumerate}